redis/redis-doc/topics/modules-api-ref.md

                                   int keystep);

-Register a new command in the Redis server, that will be handled by calling the function pointer 'func' using the RedisModule calling convention.
+Register a new command in the Redis server, that will be handled by calling the function pointer 'cmdfunc' using the RedisModule calling convention.
 The function returns `REDISMODULE_ERR` if the specified command name is already busy or a set of invalid flags were passed, otherwise `REDISMODULE_OK` is returned and the new command is registered.